 Brora Golf Club © Glyn Satterley

 Brora Golf Course is one of the best examples of a James Braid golf course in Scotland and has hardly been altered from Braid's original plan.
 Test your skills on this sweeping links course which offers plenty of natural features (which could well become natural hazards) such as bent grass, sand, burn water and swathes of yellow gorse.
+Discover more courses in the area along the James Braid Highland Golf Trail.

 3. Shiskine Golf Course, Isle of Arran